-In addition to the patent portfolios covering our key drug candidates, as of February 1, 2019, our patent portfolio also includes four patents (U.S. Patent Nos.
-8,513,230, 9,303,000, 9,428,490 and 9,550,757) and 22 granted foreign patents and pending patent applications in the U.S. and foreign jurisdictions relating to other XPO1 inhibitors and their use in targeted therapeutics and biomarkers for XPO1 inhibitors.
-We also filed three Intent to Use Trademark Applications on August 29, 2013 covering our name, our logo and the two used together.
-Marks for the name and name and logo together were registered in the United States on January 20, 2015 as Registration Nos.
-4,676,255 and 4,676,226.
-The mark for our logo was registered in the United States on February 24, 2015 as Registration No. 4,693,107.
-We also have registered PORE in the United States for our online portal.
-As of February 1, 2019, we have pending Intent to Use Trademark Applications in the United States for seven possible drug names for selinexor, and for KARYFORWARD for our financial assistance and charitable services.
-We have filed applications for all seven selinexor names in sixteen jurisdictions, and we have filed for two of those names in twelve additional jurisdictions.
-Some of the international filings for the drug names are registered, while some are pending.
+In addition to the patent portfolios covering our key drug candidates, as of February 10, 2020, our patent portfolio also includes five patents (U.S. Patent Nos.
+8,513,230, 9,303,000, 9,428,490, 9,550,757 and 10,526,295) and 17 granted foreign patents and pending patent applications in the U.S. and foreign jurisdictions relating to other XPO1 inhibitors and their use in targeted therapeutics and combination therapies and biomarkers for XPO1 inhibitors.
+In the United States, we have trademark registrations for our name and logo, and a combination of the two, XPOVIO, and PORE for our online portal.
+We also have pending applications to register two additional possible drug names (examination is currently suspended), and KARYFORWARD and a KARYFORWARD logo for our financial aid and charitable services.
+Outside the United States, XPOVIO is registered or pending in thirty additional jurisdictions, and is registered or pending in Katakana in Japan, Hangul in South Korea, and Chinese characters in Taiwan.
+We also have registrations or applications for eight additional possible drug names in numerous foreign jurisdictions.
 The term of individual patents depends upon the legal term for patents in the countries in which they are obtained.
 In most countries, including the United States, the patent term is 20 years from the earliest filing date of a non-provisional patent application.
 In the United States, a patent's term may be lengthened by patent term adjustment, which compensates a patentee for administrative delays by the USPTO in examining and granting a patent, or may be shortened if a patent is terminally disclaimed over an earlier filed patent.
 The term of a patent that covers a drug may also be eligible for patent term extension when FDA approval is granted, provided statutory and regulatory requirements are met.
 See "-Government Regulation-Patent Term Restoration and Extension" below for additional information on such extensions.
 In the future, if and when our drug candidates receive approval by the FDA or foreign regulatory authorities, we expect to apply for patent term extensions on issued patents covering those drugs, depending upon the length of the clinical trials for each drug candidate and other factors.
 There can be no assurance that any of our pending patent applications will issue or that we will benefit from any patent term extension or favorable adjustment to the term of any of our patents.